u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 Though preprints were an important step in improving the speed of knowledge sharing (long peer-review times) and accessibility of research (paywalls), they continued to treat the paper as the fundamental output of the scientific process, bundling the introduction, methods, results, and discussion as one.

 What if the paper itself was decomposed into smaller units of knowledge?
-Stated differently, what if we published smaller units of knowledge, from which we could assemble papers?
+Stated differently, what if we published smaller units of knowledge, from which we could assemble papers, and synthesize new ideas?

 Some early efforts have tried to move in this direction.
 There are [Nanopublications](https://nanopub.net/), which allow scientists to share the smallest possible unit of publishable information, such as an individual claim with supporting context.